dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 id: "access-metadata-api"
 ---

 Use the Metadata API to evaluate data health in the long term or at a moment in time.
-This section will explain how to access and query the Metadata API and what you'll need.
+We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run ad-hoc queries or browse the schema.
+GraphQL is a data query language for application APIs and GraphiQL is an in-browser IDE for exploring GraphQL.

+Since GraphQL provides a description of the data in the API, the schema displayed in the GraphiQL IDE accurately represents the graph and fields available to query.

 <Snippet src="metadata-api-prerequisites" />

-We provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run ad-hoc queries or browse the schema.
-As GraphQL provides a description of the data in the API, the schema shown in the GraphiQL interface accurately represents the graph and fields available to query.
+This section will explain how to access and query the Metadata API:

 1. Create a [service account token](/docs/dbt-cloud-apis/service-tokens) to authorize requests. dbt Cloud Admin users can generate a _Metadata Only_ service token, which can be used to execute a specific query against the Metadata API for authorization of requests.